 MDinteractive has over 20 years of quality reporting experience with healthcare clinicians of all sizes and in all practice settings in every state.
 Our customers include large academic medical centers, hospitals, billing companies, multi-specialty clinician groups, small groups and solo practitioners.

 At MDinteractive, our seasoned team will help you navigate through the reporting process from beginning to end and offer advice on how to maximize your reimbursement and avoid sharing losses.

-ACOs should begin evaluating their quality reporting strategy in light of the proposed changes to the quality metrics they must report and the proposed elimination of the CMS Web Interface.
-A final regulation is expected later this year when we will know the exact timing of these changes.
+ACOs should begin evaluating their quality reporting strategy in light of the changes to the quality metrics they must report and the elimination of the CMS Web Interface in 2022.
 Partnering with an experienced registry like MDinteractive can help make it a smooth transition.
 We can help ACOs successfully comply with their quality reporting requirements and provide tools and support to help them increase their Medicare payments through higher earned shared savings.

 MACRA MIPS ACO Reporting APM Performance Pathway CMS Web Interface